NanoNeuro/EV_taxprofiling/README.md

 ```
 data                         | .fastq files (raw or processed and relevant)
 database                     | Files necesary for database creation
+src                          | Source files
+|
-install                      | Files to prepare the environment
+-- install                   | Files to prepare the environment
 ```